A History of Christendom College:

 By the grace of God, and with the support of the thousands of generous benefactors, Christendom College will continue to stand as a proud witness to the cultural and religious achievements of the Catholic Church for many years to come.

 Long live Christendom!
-Viva Christo Rey!Written by Tom McFadden - Director of Admissions, Marketing & Alumni Relations - for the 35th Anniversary Gala Dinner - April 6, 2013
+Viva Christo Rey!Written by Tom McFadden -Vice President, Enrollment & Marketing- for the 35th Anniversary Gala Dinner - April 6, 2013